 Where fees are unpaid, the College reserves the right to:

-- Reconsider re-enrolment of the student the following year Exclude sibling enrolments
+- Reconsider re-enrolment of the student the following year;

-Bad debts will only be written off following all reasonable attempts to collect funds have been exhausted and only after consultation with St Carthage’s Cathedral Parish Administration and approval of Parish Financial Council.
+Bad debts will only be written off following all reasonable attempts to collect funds having been exhausted and only after consultation with the College’s governing body.

-A full term’s notice, in writing, to the Principal is required of intention to withdraw a student from the school otherwise a term’s fee will be charged.
+A full term’s notice, in writing, to the Principal is required of intention to withdraw a student from the school otherwise a term’s tuition fees will be charged.

-On the occasion that a student is asked to leave the College, the fees will be non-refundable and a term’s fee is payable.
+On the occasion that a student is asked to leave the College, fees will be non-refundable and a term’s fee will be payable.

-When a student leaves the College, the student must be signed out from all subjects, confirming all textbooks and other related materials have been returned and fees are paid prior to the refund of any School Bank balance being made.
+When a student leaves the College, the student must be signed out from all subjects, confirming all textbooks and other related materials have been returned and fees paid.

-If all resources are returned, but fees remain unpaid, refund will be directed to outstanding fees.
+If all resources are returned, but fees remain unpaid a refund will be directed to outstanding fees.

 In exceptional circumstances, the Principal has the discretion to consider a pro-rata refund of tuition fees.
 Any request for this consideration is to be made in writing.